 As such, hacking has evolved from teenage mischief into a billion-dollar growth business, whose adherents have established a criminal infrastructure that develops and sells turnkey hacking tools to would-be crooks with less sophisticated technical skills (known as “script kiddies”).
-As an example, see: ransomware-as-a-service.
+As an example, see: Emotet.

 In another example, Windows users are reportedly the target of a wide-spread cybercriminal effort offering remote access to IT systems for just $10 via a dark web hacking store—potentially enabling attackers to steal information, disrupt systems, deploy ransomware, and more.
 Systems advertised for sale on the forum range from Windows XP through to Windows 10.
 The storeowners even offer tips for how those using the illicit logins can remain undetected.

 In its current usage, the term dates back to the 1970s.
 In 1980, an article in Psychology Today used the term “hacker” in its title: “The Hacker Papers,” which discussed the addictive nature of computer use.